esolutionsone/REST-API-Explorer-Example/README.md

 ```
 typing the profile list command should now display an empty list.
 Set up a new profile like before and then use the `killall node` command again, maybe even restart your VSCode applicaiton just in case.
 After all that, try the `develop` or `deploy`.
 With any luck, this should hopefully connect you to the right instance!
 If you made it this far into troubleshooting your instance connection, I am sorry.

+#### Not seeing your deployed component on UI Builder

+After successfully deploying your component, you attempt to use it on UI Builder and you can't find it but someone else with access to your instance can see and use it.
+This issue has happened a couple times where the one who deployed the component can't seem to find and use the component.
+A solution that we found to work is to go to your filter navigator in your ServiceNow instance and running `cache.do` then logging out and back into your instance.
+This should allow you to see your component in UI Builder.

 ---
 ## SNC Command Cheat Sheet